reruo321/CPP-Self-Study/Online-Judges-CPP/_CPP-Strategy/README.md

 ## Forward List

 ## Rope
+* Scalable string
-**Rope**: Scalable string, string operations (concatenate, substr, ...) are almost independent of the length of the string
+* String operations (concatenate, substr, ...) are almost independent of the length of the string
+* Member functions are similar to those of `string`.

 NOTE: It is not from the C++ standard library.
 From SGI extensions.